Violence Against Women Act

 A federal law that went into effect in 2013 protects individuals who are victims of domestic violence, dating violence, sexual assault, and stalking.
 The name of the law is the Violence against Women Act, or “VAWA.”

-This notice explains your obligations under VAWA.
+This notice explains obligations under VAWA.

-Protections for Victims
+Protections for Applicants

 You can evict a victim of domestic violence, dating violence, sexual assault, or stalking if you can demonstrate that there is an actual and imminent (immediate) threat to other tenants or employees at the property if the victim is not evicted.
 Also, you may evict a victim for serious or repeated lease violations that are not related to the domestic violence, dating violence, sexual assault, or stalking.
 You cannot hold a victim of domestic violence, dating violence, sexual assault, or stalking to a more demanding standard than you hold tenants who are not victims.